Municipal Stadium (Kansas City, Missouri): Kansas City Royals

 Municipal Stadium's fate was sealed when, as part of the AFL–NFL merger, all teams were required to have a minimum stadium capacity of 50,000 people; at its height, Municipal Stadium only seated 35,000 people for football and could not be expanded.
-However, a replacement would have been needed, given its age and condition.
+However, a replacement would have been needed even without the merger, given its age and condition.
 Public bonds were issued in 1967 to fund a complex including separate football and baseball stadiums—what would eventually become the Truman Sports Complex.
 It came too late for the A's, however, as Finley moved the franchise to Oakland after the 1967 season.
-Subsequently, Kansas City was awarded an American League expansion team for 1969, and the new Kansas City Royals used the stadium as a temporary home from 1969–1972.
+Subsequently, Kansas City was awarded an American League expansion team for 1969, and the new Kansas City Royals used the stadium as a temporary home from 1969 to 1972.
+The Royals were scheduled to move out after the 1971 season, but labor strikes delayed construction of their new home, forcing them to play a fourth season at the facility.

 Kansas City welcomed the new Royals, who were led by 1969 American League Rookie of the Year Lou Piniella.
 The expansion team drew nearly one million fans in their first season, despite a 69–93 record.

 In subsequent seasons, many future stars made their debuts for the Royals, who were building a highly competitive team, rising up to an 85–76 record in 1971.
 CF Amos Otis (1970), P Paul Splittorff (1970), SS Freddie Patek (1971), 1B John Mayberry (1972) and P Steve Busby (1972) were a core of young Royals who made their debuts at Municipal Stadium.
 Each went on to selection into the Royals Hall of Fame.

-After the 1972 baseball season, the Royals moved to what's now Kauffman Stadium in the Truman Sports Complex.
+After the 1972 baseball season, the Royals moved to Kauffman Stadium in the Truman Sports Complex.
 The Royals won the final game (and event) at Municipal Stadium, a 4–0 win over the Texas Rangers on October 4, 1972, in what was also the final Major League game managed by Hall of Famer Ted Williams.
 Amos Otis scored the final run in Municipal Stadium history and Ed Kirkpatrick had the final hit.
 Four days prior Gene Tenace of the Oakland A's hit the final home run, and John Mayberry hit the final Royals home run the night before.